-All security vulnerabilities are the result of a human error.
-All web application security issues are introduced by developers.
-Therefore, the best approach to building secure software is to do all that is possible to avoid introducing such errors in the first place instead of fixing them.
+All security vulnerabilities are the result of human error.
+Most web application vulnerabilities and API security issues are introduced by developers.
+Therefore, the best approach to building secure applications is to do all that is possible to avoid introducing such errors in the first place instead of fixing them.

 You can find several detailed guides on how to create secure code during application development, for example, the one provided by the Open Web Application Security Project (OWASP).
-They focus on such details as input validation, output encoding, access control, communication security, data protection, cryptographic practices, etc. Instead, we would like you to look at this software security issue from a strategic point of view.
+They focus on such details as input validation, output encoding, access control, communication security, data protection, cryptographic practices, error handling, the principle of least privilege, etc. Instead, we would like you to look at this software security issue from a strategic point of view.

 In most cases, developers introduce security risks into the source code simply because they are not aware of such risks.
-While universities often focus on teaching such details as formal verification, many of them do not offer dedicated courses on security.
+While universities often focus on teaching such details as formal verification, many of them do not offer dedicated courses on cybersecurity and don’t even mention topics such as injection attacks or cross-site scripting (XSS).
 This is especially the case for older developers who have taken such courses several years ago when there was no hype about security yet.

 Universities also teach a limited number of programming languages so developers are in most cases self-taught, and some security problems are very specific to the programming language.
 For example, you won’t find a risk of buffer overflows in Java or C#.
-Even if the course teaches a language, it rarely focuses on secure coding in that language.
+Even if the course teaches a language in detail, it rarely focuses on coding best practices related to application security in that language.

 To make sure that your software development teams don’t make mistakes due to lack of awareness, understanding, or gaps in education, you must approach the issue strategically: